-- Autograph books are literally everywhere in the parks, so there won't be a shortage - but you will have much more choice if you shop around here first.
+- You will have much more choice if you shop around in the UK first.

 - If you are buying several, getting a different design for each person makes it much easier when you're getting them signed - and that's much easier to do online here, than finding lots of different ones at the parks.